Bitexco Financial Tower: Office demand in Ho Chi Minh City

 Due to the rapid economic growth of Saigon in particular and dynamic economic development of Vietnam in general, the construction of office buildings in Ho Chi Minh City has been rapid.
 Bitexco Financial Tower has fulfilled the need for international standard office space in this city.
 The unit price of prime grade offices now in Saigon can be up to US$40/metre square/per month or more, for the most demanded space.
 Since the opening up and growth of the Vietnamese economy, both foreign and domestic enterprises have invested significantly in the construction of high-rise buildings in Vietnam.
 Before 1995, Saigon city centre featured generally French Colonial and other rather basic low-lying buildings.
 Since then, the city has seen a dramatic increase in high-rise buildings as the country has often maintained an average 8–8.5% annual GDP growth rate.
 Saigon, the country's economic hub, has achieved 12% GDP growth rate, at some times, although this has been dampened in recent years by the general world recession but not as greatly as has been felt in other parts of the world.

+Some specific tenants include many multi-national companies such as Bitexco Energy, Samsung Vina Electronics, TMF Vietnam, Ernst & Young Vietnam, Murphy Oil, Mastercard Asia/Pacific Pte Ltd., Resona Bank, Viet Capital Securities Joint Stock (VietCap)…